 The Westin Lake Mary, Orlando North is a little further away from the theme parks Disney and Universal, about 19 miles north of downtown Orlando, Florida, and about 35 miles from Walt Disney World.
 Because of its location, this hotel is the cheapest redemption hotel featured in this “best Bonvoy hotel” article at just 25,000 and is a Rewards Category 4 hotel·

-The Westin Lake Mary, Orlando North, is a typical Westin that is well maintained with nice public spaces, good Heavenly beds, good bathroom and tub, an outdoor pool, free parking, and pleasant staff.
+The Westin Lake Mary, Orlando North, is a typical Westin that is well maintained with nice public spaces, good Heavenly beds, a good bathroom and tub, an outdoor pool, free parking, and pleasant staff.
 Executive floor deluxe rooms have floor-to-ceiling windows.
 Dogs are accepted here and get Heavenly dog beds and food.
 Shula’s 347 restaurant offers prime cuts of beef.

 Platinum status is recognized here with points or a movie.
 The club lounge will provide free breakfast but is closed on the weekend when you get breakfast vouchers for Shula’s continental buffet instead, or you can pay to upgrade to a full breakfast.